tls-attacker/TLS-Attacker/README.md

 Some Actions require context, or configuration to be executed correctly.
 For exmaple, if TLS-Attacker tries to send a ClientHello message, it needs to know which values to put into the message, e.g., which Ciphersuites or which protocol version to use.
 TLS-Attacker draws this information from a configuration file (default located in TLS-Core/src/main/resources/default_config.xml).
 Values which are determined at runtime are stored in the TlsContext.
 When a value which is normally selected from the context is missing (because a message was not yet received), the default value from the Config is selected.
 You can specify your own configuration file from command line with the "-config" parameter.
 Note that if you do not explicitly define a default value in the config file, TLS-Attacker fills this gap with hardcoded values (which are equal to the provided default config).
-More details on how to customize TLS-Attacker can be found in the wiki.
+More details on how to customize TLS-Attacker can be found in the github wiki.

 ## Acknowledgements
 The following people have contributed code to the TLS-Attacker project: